MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Cluster-Affinity.md

 As mentioned, AntiAffinityClassNames is a soft block.
 But what if a hard block is needed?
 The virtual machines cannot be run on the same node; otherwise, performance impact will occur and cause some services to possibly go down.

-For those cases, there is an additional cluster property of ClusterEnforcedAntiAffinity.
+For those cases, there is another cluster property of ClusterEnforcedAntiAffinity.
 This antiaffinity level will prevent at all costs any of the same AntiAffinityClassNames values from running on the same node.

 To view the property and value, the PowerShell command (and result) would be: